Content Moderation & RLHF Services for Safer AI

 Business workflows

-Contextualizing human interventions in content production or decision workflows, in order to ensure business relevance, data quality, and compliance integrated AI systems.
+Contextualizing human interventions in content production or decision workflows, in order to ensure business relevance, data quality, and compliance in AI-enabled workflows.

 Definition of human roles in the loop: validation, filtering, enrichment, reformulation,...